RenderKit/openvkl/doc/api.md

     vklSetCurrentDriver(driver);

+Users can change parameters on a driver after initialization.
+In this case the driver would need to be re-committed.
+If changes are made to the driver that is already set as the current driver, it does not need to be set as current again.
+The currently set driver can be retrieved at any time by calling

+    VKLDriver driver = vklGetCurrentDriver();

 Open VKL provides vector-wide versions for several APIs.
 To determine the native vector width for the given driver, call: